dkj717/Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the Filebeat-Playbook file to _/etc/ansible/_.
 - Update the host file to include
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the Kibana server landing page (using your Elk server pubilc IP address) to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_